The Automatic Update utility allows admin users to update WHMCS quickly and easily in just a few clicks.

-When an update becomes available, a notification will appear in the top left corner of admin area.
+When an update becomes available, a notification will appear in the top left corner of admin area as shown below.

 You can check for updates on-demand by navigating to Utilities > WHMCS Update and clicking the Check for Updates button.

 Performing an Update

 To perform an update, navigate to Utilities > Update WHMCS and click the Update Now button (pictured above).
 Please note this option will only show if an update is available based on your current Update Channel Preferences.

 - You will then be guided through the update process.
 The update process can take anywhere from 30 seconds to a few minutes to complete.